ynotstartups/notes/notes/cheat-sheet-tech-lead.md

   - Tech Notes
   - Questions

-## topics for 1 on 1 with Product Manager
+## Topics for 1 on 1 with Product Manager

 - What tickets / work are coming up in the next sprint?
   - so that I can prepare the tickets for the next sprint and not be surprised if the priority suddenly changed